wawandco/facto/README.md

 -------------
+### Good to go

+- Registry API ✅: Good for the first pass.
+- Sequences ✅: Index field.
 ### Other topics

-- Registry API
-- Sequences
 - Create vs Build
-- Register custom values within the factory.
 - Review terminology from Factory bot.
 - Explain the "Magic" constraints and some principles.